LOsioChico/vite-react-ts-tailwind-template/README.md

 - `preview` - locally preview the production build
 - `lint` - run the linter
 - `format` - run the code formatter
+- `pnpm:devPreinstall` - this run automatically by pnpm before install, no need to run manually.
+It will remove the .gitkeep files from the empty directories and add the features with the config in `config/features.json`

 ## Features